jellyfishsolutions/lynx-admin-ui/README.md

 In addition to the usual `Datagrid` parameter (third argument), the `query` function has also the current `req` Request (as first argument), and also the current `entity` (as second argument).
 As depicted in the example, it is possible to use the the `entity` to correctly filter the useful data.

 If the `selfType` of the current object is available as an `AdminUI` entity, after the execution of the `query` function, the returned data will be automatically cleaned as defined by their annotation (only annotated visible fields will be available in the grid or table view).

+### `searchRequest` parameter
+The `searchRequest` parameter contains information on how to dinamically obtain options for a particular field.

+The `searchRequest` parameter shall be an asynchronus function with the following parameters:
+* `req`, the current Lynx request;
+* `currentEntity` is the current `entity`;
+* `search` contains what the user typed for searching (can be empty);
+* `page` the current request page (if pagination is supported).

+The result of this function shall be a `Promise<[{key: any, value: string}[], boolean]>`.
+The first element of the tupla is the usual key-value array, containing the list of options (the `map` method can be used to automatically transform an `EditableEntity` to this type).
+The second element contains info about pagintation.
+If its value is `true`, it means that other data can be requested (and other request, with greater `page` value, will be delivered).
+If `false`, no further date is available.

 ### `uiSettings` parameter